SmingHub/Sming/Sming/building.rst

 but is also provided as a #defined C string to allow references to source files within application code, such as with the ``IMPORT_FSTR`` macro.

+``COMPONENT_PATH`` As for PROJECT_DIR, but provides the path to the current component's root source directory.

 Converting existing projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~